 This list of Argentine Spanish slang and colloquial Spanish words used by locals includes more than 1,500 terms with English definitions.

 Every Spanish-speaking country has its own set of common words for specific topics.
 It is important to familiarize and know these while traveling abroad.
 Even if you are a native Spanish-speaker you might find some words completely new for you.
 Here is a list of 20 Argentina Spanish clothing words.
-They are presented in […]
+They are presented in a […]

 Every country has a flag, food and symbols that identify them.
 But what about a single word?
 During the 6th International Congress of the Spanish Language (VI Congreso Internacional de la Lengua Española) celebrated in Panama, the blog Papeles Perdidos, created by the newspaper El País, published an atlas of the representative words of Spanish-speaking […]